 Other Ways to Support PADS

 Donate:Kendall County PADS is a not-for-profit 501(c)3 organization funded by grants, gift, and private donations.
 The donations are used entirely for the operation of the shelter sites.
-The program is staffed 100% by volunteers.
+The program is staffed 100% by volunteers – no paid positions.
 Checks can be made to: Kendall County PADS and sent to P.O.
 Box 1136, Yorkville, IL 60560.
 PADS gratefully accepts material donations, or you can make a donation thru PayPal.

 Volunteer: There are many ways to serve as a volunteer.
 Learn more about PADS volunteer opportunities.

-Pray: Whatever your faith tradition, please keep the Kendall County PADS effort in your thoughts and prayers.
-Pray for the guests who will be utilizing the PADS sites, for the volunteers who will be staffing the sites, and that the mission of PADS will be the forefront in all decisions.
+Pray: Whatever your faith tradition, please keep the Kendall County PADS effort in your thoughts.
+Pray for the guests who will be utilizing the PADS sites, for the volunteers who will be staffing the sites, and for the mission of PADS which is the guideline in all decisions.

 Be an advocate for PADS: Tell people what it is and how it works.
 Encourage people in your neighborhood, church, civic organization, place of employment, to get involved either as individuals or as a group.
 To receive more in-depth information for yourself, group, organization, or church, please contact the PADS Director.
 PADS is pleased to provide various printed materials or in-person presentations of any length for any audience.